Positive Affirmations for Those Hard Chronic Illness Days

 • I know that no matter how I feel, I am healing every single day.

-Just because these above are my favorite doesn't mean they will be the ones you need.
-Your affirmation should be comforting, believable and realistic, practical, and easy enough for you to remember to have on repeat.
+Just because the affirmations above are my favorites doesn't mean they will be the ones you need.
+Your affirmations should be comforting, believable, realistic, and easy enough for you to remember to have on repeat.

-As I said, I know these affirmations won't cure our illnesses or pain, but they will help you create a better head space.
-With a better head space comes better thoughts and acceptance towards whatever it may be that you are dealing with.
+As I said, I know these affirmations won't cure our illnesses or pain, but they will help you create a better headspace.
+With a better headspace comes better thoughts and acceptance of whatever it may be that you are dealing with.

 What affirmations would you add to the list for you and your chronic illness?